 My initial plan was to limit this article to just breweries in Monroe County.
 However, Other Half Brewing, which sits 35 minutes from downtown Rochester in Ontario County, is too good to not include.

-Other Half Brewing’s Bloomfield location is one of four taprooms in the state (the other three are in New York City), and believe it or not, they brew 16 of the top 20 ranked beers in New York according to Beer Advocate raters, making this a special spot to check out.
+Other Half Brewing’s Bloomfield location is one of five taprooms in the state (three are in New York City and one in Buffalo), and believe it or not, they brew 16 of the top 20 ranked beers in New York according to Beer Advocate raters, making this a special spot to check out.

 Enjoy their incredible IPAs, stouts, and sours in their indoor space or in their expansive beer garden.